BoumedineBillal/graph_tracer/simple_version/README.md

 3. **Graph Inconsistency**: This leads to a misleading computation graph that doesn't accurately represent the model's architecture.

+4. **In-place Operations**: In-place operations like `relu(inplace=True)` reuse the same tensor ID for both input and output, creating additional challenges for correct connection tracking.

 ### Our Solution

 The Connected Tensor Tracer solves this problem with a novel ID conflict resolution approach: